ruezheng/pets_and_customers/README.md

 # Practice Paired Assessment

-This is an example Paired Assessment for Turing's Back End Module 1 students to reference and practice.
+This is an example of a Paired Assessment for Turing's Back End Module 1 students to reference and practice.

 ## Assessment Format